theauk/ProjectBank/README.md

 >``run.ps1 -production $true``

-When the project is up will be the message:
+When the project is up you will be shown the message:

 > ``projectbank_db_1       docker-entrypoint.sh postgres   Up      0.0.0.0:5433->5432/tcp``